Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 !> If you use the Ratrig endstop switches and cables, do **not** blindly plug them in to your Spider as doing this will short the board's 3.3V supply rail.
 You will probably have to swap the outer two wires (red and white) on the board end of the cable but double check this.

-!> Before connecting a low voltage probe (like a BL Touch) **check** the probe voltage selector jumper.
+!> Before connecting a probe **check** the probe voltage selector jumper.

 ![Fysetc Spider V1.1 Probe Voltage Selector](_media/Probe_Voltage.png)

 ### Connection to your Pi

-While the Spider can connect to your Pi via it's UART, a better way of doing it is via USB as this allows new versions of Klipper to be uploaded without needing an SDCard.
+While the Spider can connect to your Pi via it's UART this is not supported by V-Core OS as standard and will require manual firmware configuration.

+The normal V-Core OS connection is via USB as this allows new versions of Klipper to be uploaded without needing an SDCard.
 You can, of course, power the Pi from your Spider whichever form of connection you use or if you use a dedicated Pi Power Supply you can shut down your Spider while leaving the Pi running.

 ## Firmware installation